hashicorp/packer/website/source/docs/extend/plugins.html.markdown

 # Packer Plugins

-Plugins allow Packer new functionality to be added to Packer without modifying the core source code.
+Plugins allow new functionality to be added to Packer without modifying the core source code.
 Packer plugins are able to add new commands, builders, provisioners, hooks, and more.
 In fact, much of Packer itself is implemented by writing plugins that are simply distributed with